Frequently Asked Questions

 Why can’t I put my name on my work sample?

-Except for Traditional Arts, all applications are evaluated in a completely anonymous process.
-See the guidelines for more information.
+Except for Traditional Arts, all applications are evaluated through a completely anonymous process.
+See the application process for more information.

 Who are the panelists?